 Rhode Island Testing

-UPDATE: In an effort to ramp up testing and better track community spread, Gov. Gina Raimondo announced that starting Wednesday, Dec.
-2, everyone in Rhode Island can get tested, whether they’re experiencing symptoms or not.
+In an effort to ramp up testing and better track community spread, Gov. Gina Raimondo announced that everyone in Rhode Island can get tested and is encouraged to, whether they’re experiencing symptoms or not.
 People no longer have to fall into a specific category to sign up for an asymptomatic test through the state portal.

 Search for a testing site: